 In March 2014, GM announced another recall due to a problem that caused a failure to deploy in side impact airbags and seat belt pretensioners during crashes in certain models: 2008-2013 Buick Enclave and GMC Acadia models, 2009-2013 Chevrolet Traverse and 2008-2010 Saturn Outlook vehicles.

 In a previous recall, General Motors announced a problem with electric power steering in 2005-2010 Chevrolet Cobalt and 2007-2010 Pontiac G5 cars which could result in a sudden loss of power steering assist that could occur at any time.

 Another recall involved a transmission problem that resulted in vehicles rolling away after they were parked and the driver had exited the automobile.
 That recall affected 2009 models including the Buick Enclave, Chevy Cobalt, HHR, Malibu, Traverse; GMC Acadia, Pontiac G5 and G6; and Saturn Aura and Outlook.

 Kline & Specter works on a contingent fee basis, meaning we only get paid if and when you are financially compensated.

-Contact a General Motors recall lawyer today.
+Call us at 800-243-1100 to speak with a General Motors recall lawyer today.